 Lights in the darkness

-In Utsjoki, the long polar night falls in late November and lasts until mid-January, but even then, the sky is never completely pitch-black.
+In Utsjoki, the long polar night falls in late November and lasts until mid-January – during this period the sun does not rise above the horizon at all.
+But even then, the sky is never completely pitch-black.
 Around noon the Sun lights up the sky and paints it with beautiful pastel colours.
-At other times, the Moon, the stars and the Northern Lights paint the northern sky during the 6-week period when the sun does not rise above the horizon.
+At other times, the Moon, the stars and the Northern Lights paint the northern sky

 Nature also provides light at ground level.
 The sparkling white snow and the mysterious cold glow of the ice bring light into the darkness.
 Sámiland may in fact enjoy better lighting than southern Finland at this time of the year, since snow actually brightens up the landscape noticeably.